easej-txc-lab-2025/lab/README.md

 # Make an application change and test locally

+## Start Dev Mod and review the app

 You're now going to act as a developer for the application.
 In this section, you'll develop and test a change locally, and in subsequent sections, you'll deliver the code and eventually deploy the updated application it to an environment.

 1. In your VS Code instance that's opened with the source code, open the `Explorer` view, if it's not already, and expand the `LIBERTY DASHBOARD` accordion.
 You should see `moderesorts` listed.